CCN-Support/CCN_Wiki/docs/source/mri.rst

 .. note::
    CCN recommends using your own dedicated task laptop for running fMRI tasks.

-   The iMac should only be used for very simple presentation tasks such as displaying crosshairs, playing movies, or running basic tasks via a compatible installed PsychoPy version.
+   The iMac should only be used for very simple presentation jobs such as displaying crosshairs, playing movies, or running basic tasks via a compatible installed PsychoPy version.
    Relying on this computer to run your task means editing/troubleshooting your code will be more difficult (because you cannot access the iMac outside of CCN), your files will be susceptible to sudden changes in software without your knowledge, and any issues with/maintenance for the computer will advsersely affect your scan.